-When a reissue application is filed, the Examiner should determine whether the original patent has been adjudicated by a court.
+When a reissue application is filed,\the Examiner should determine whether the original patent has been adjudicated by a court.
 The decision of the court and also other papers in the suit may give information essential to the examination of the reissue.
 The patented file will contain notices of the filing and termination of infringement suits on the patent, which notices are required by law to be filed by the clerks of the District Courts.
 These notices do not indicate if there was an opinion by the court, nor whether a decision was published.
 Shepard's Federal Citations and the cumulative digests of the United States Patents Quarterly, both of which are in the Law Library, contain tables of patent numbers giving the citation of published decisions concerning the patent.
 Where papers are not otherwise conveniently obtainable, the applicant may be requested to supply or lend copies of papers and records in suits, or the Solicitor's office may be requested to obtain them from the court.
 The information thus obtained should be carefully considered for its bearing on the proposed claims of the reissue, particularly when the reissue application was made in view of the holding of a court.

-1401.10 Division and Election of Species
+1401.10 Restriction and Election of Species

-The Examiner may not require division in a reissue application (Rule 176 in 1401.09).
-If the original patent contains claims to different inventions which the Examiner may nevertheless consider divisible, and the reissue application also claims the same divisible inventions the Examiner should not require division between them or take any other action with respect to the question of plural inventions.
-Division is entirely at the option, in the first instance, of the applicant.
-If the reissue application contains claims to a divisible invention which was not claimed in the original patent, these claims are treated by a suitable rejection, such as: lack of inoperativeness or defect in the original patent; lack of inadvertence, accident or mistake; or not being for the same invention as the original patent.
+The Examiner may not require restriction in a reissue application (Rule 176 in 1401.09).
+If the original patent contains claims to different inventions which the Examiner may nevertheless consider independent and distinct, and the reissue application also claims the same inventions, the Examiner should not require restriction between them or take any other action with respect to the question of plural inventions.
+Restriction is entirely at the option, in the first instance, of the applicant.
+If the reissue application contains claims to an independent and distinct invention which was not claimed in the original patent, these claims may be treated by a suitable rejection, such as: lack of inoperativeness of, or defect in, the original patent; lack of error; or not being for matter which might have been claimed in the original patent.

 When the original patent contains claims to a plurality of species and the reissue application contains claims to the same species, election of species should not be required even though there is no allowable generic claim.
-If the reissue application presents claims to species not claimed in the original patent, election of species should not be required, but the added claims may be rejected on an appropriate ground which may be lack of inoperativeness or defect in the original patent and lack of inadvertence, accident or mistake in obtaining the original patent.
+If the reissue application presents claims to species not claimed in the original patent, election of species should not be required, but the added claims may be rejected on an appropriate ground which may be lack of inoperativeness of, or defect in, the original patent and lack of error in obtaining the original patent.
 Most situations require special treatment.